 The Company may pay a noncumulative cash dividend on each share of the Series A and Series C Preferred Stock when, as and if declared by the Board at a rate of 8.5% per annum on the liquidation preference then in effect.
 Cash dividends, if declared, are payable quarterly in arrears on January 1, April 1, July 1 and October 1 of each year, commencing on the first calendar day of the first July or October following the date of original issuance of the Series A and Series C Preferred Stock.
 If declared, cash dividends will begin to accrue on the first day of the applicable quarterly dividend period.
 In the event the Company does not declare and pay a cash dividend, the Liquidation Preference of the Series A and Series C Preferred Stock will be increased to an amount equal to the Liquidation Preference in effect at the start of the applicable quarterly dividend period, plus an amount equal to such then applicable Liquidation Preference multiplied by 11.5% per annum.
-If the Company pays a dividend or makes a distribution on the outstanding Common Stock (other than in Junior Securities, as defined below), the Company must, at the same time, pay each holder of the Series A and Series C Preferred Stock were converted into Common Stock immediately prior to the record date for the dividend payment ("Participating Dividend").
-The Company would not be required to pay the Participating Dividend or distribution was in Common Stock, a security ranking equal to or junior to Common Stock, or a security convertible into Common Stock is entitled to anti-dilution protection in the form of an adjustment to the conversion price of the Series A and Series C Preferred Stock where the Company makes a dividend or distribution of a Junior Security, the holder of series A and Series C Preferred Stock is entitled to anti-dilution protection in the form of an adjustment to the conversion price of the Series A and Series C Preferred Stock.
-Unless and until the Company obtains the required consent and/or amendment from the Company's lenders u available, by irrevocable written notice to the Company, all of such holder's shares of Series A or Series C Preferred Stock at a redemption price per share equal to the Liquidation Preference then in effect per share of Series A or Series C Preferred Stock, as applicable.
+If the Company pays a dividend or makes a distribution on the outstanding Common Stock (other than in Junior Securities, as defined below), the Company must, at the same time, pay each holder of the Series A and Series C Preferred Stock a dividend equal to the dividend the holder would have received if all of the holder's shares of Series A and Series C Preferred Stock were converted into Common Stock immediately prior to the record date for the dividend payment ("Participating Dividend").
+The Company would not be required to pay the Participating Dividend if the Company dividend or distribution was in Common Stock, a security ranking equal to or junior to Common Stock, or a security convertible into Common Stock or a security ranking equal to or junior to Common Stock ("Junior Securities").
+Instead, where the Company makes a dividend or distribution of a Junior Security, the holder of Series A and Series C Preferred Stock is entitled to anti-dilution protection in the form of an adjustment to the conversion price of the Series A and Series C Preferred Stock.
+Unless and until the Company obtains the required consent and/or amendment from the Company's lenders under the Company's Senior Credit Facilities (as defined below), the Company will not be permitted to pay cash dividends.

+From and after the tenth anniversary of the original issuance of the Series A and Series C Preferred Stock, each holder of shares of Series A and Series C Preferred Stock will have the right to request that the Company redeem, in full, out of funds legally available, by irrevocable written notice to the Company, all of such holder's shares of Series A or Series C Preferred Stock at a redemption price per share equal to the Liquidation Preference then in effect per share of Series A or Series C Preferred Stock, as applicable.
 From and after the tenth anniversary of the original issuance of the Series A and Series C Preferred Stock, the Company may redeem the outstanding Series A and Series C Preferred Stock, in whole or in part, at a price per share equal to the Liquidation Preference then in effect.